Augustine of Hippo

 "To eat then that meat which endures to everlasting life is to believe in Him.
 Why do you make ready your tooth and your belly?
 Only believe, and you have eaten already."

-Rome believes that the Eucharist is a re-presentation of Christ's sacrifice.
-While many Reformed theologians likewise emphasize that Christ is re-presented (in the sense that the Holy Spirit connects us to Christ's eternal sacrifice), the Reformers emphasized that this was not the primary understanding among the Church Fathers.
-The patristic witness taught that the Eucharist ('thanksgiving' in greek) is a sacrifice of praise and thanksgiving, just as Romans 12 tells us to offer our worship as a living sacrifice.
+Rome believes that the Mass is a propitiatory sacrifice that re-presents Christ's sacrifice to us.
+Now, many Reformed theologians agree that Christ is re-presented in the Supper (in the sense that the Holy Spirit connects us to Christ's eternal sacrifice), but it does not atone for sins.
+Additionally, the Reformers emphasized that the church fathers often spoke of the Eucharist (or 'thanksgiving' in greek) as a sacrifice of praise and thanksgiving, just as Romans 12 tells us to offer our worship as a living sacrifice.

 "But every Lord's Day gather yourselves together, and break bread, and give thanksgiving after having confessed your transgressions, that your sacrifice may be pure."